 Conducting Transparent and Responsible Development Co-operation

-An initiative to develop and implement innovative, effective and coherent strategies to reduce fragmentation and proliferation of development initiatives and enhance complementarity and coherence of development cooperation.
+This initiative supports developing country ownership and leadership by strengthening alignment with national priorities through joint programming processes.
+It also aims to improve management of development co-operation in line with the 2030 Agenda, by developing and implementing innovative, effective and coherent strategies to reduce fragmentation and proliferation of development initiatives and enhance complementarity and coherence of development cooperation.

 Ensuring Coherence Between Climate Finance and Official Development Assistance